Trintys/2AMS40-Assignment-/README.md

 # Optimal Decision Making & Reinforcement Learning – Assignment 1

-This project models a maintenance system as a Markov Decision Process (MDP) and solves it using value iteration.

----

 ## Problem

 Two machines degrade over time due to stochastic wear.
 The goal is to minimize the long-term discounted maintenance cost by choosing optimal actions.

----

 ## Methods